mendersoftware/mender-docs/03.Client-installation/07.Integration-checklist/docs.md

    pidof mender
    ```

-   If Mender has been enabled as a daemon, it should return a PID.
+   If the Mender daemon has been enabled, it should return a PID.
 If not, it should return nothing.
-This verifies that Mender is started as a service if applicable.
+This verifies that the Mender service is started, if applicable.

-4. Now we will look at which rootfs is mounted.
+4. Now we will look at which filesystem is mounted as the rootfs device.
 Run `mount` with no arguments.
 The file system mounted as root (signified by the `<device> on /` entry) should be:

    - `/dev/mmcblk0p2` when using SD card or eMMC storage.
    - `ubi0_0` when using raw flash storage.